 Despite this challenging setback, there are plenty of support options for Canadian startup businesses that offer personalized guidance and funding opportunities that can greatly increase a business’ chances of long-term growth and success.

-This article thus aims to summarize the process a startup encounters that may lead them to becoming an esablished small business, and the evolution of resources and funding options available throughout the journey.
+This article thus aims to summarize the process a startup encounters that may lead them to becoming a successful small business, and the evolution of resources, Canadian government grants, and funding options available throughout the journey.

 The Differences Between a Startup and a Small Business